jborjon/jborjon.github.io/about.md

 Through my writing, I've helped some 300 clients---from students to CEOs---across the US advance their careers.
 I've written content for several online publications on business, technology, health, career strategy, and other topics.

 I have a B.S. in business management and lots of computer and data science credits from BYU-Idaho.
-I can research the most technical topics and create SEO friendly content.
+I can research the most technical topics and create SEO-friendly content.

 I'm blessed with a gift for grammar and spelling; I often spot errors out of the corner of my eye.
 I can do it with native fluency in English and Spanish.